 - 1 tablespoon mint leaves

-- 1 tablespoon dukkah
+- 1 tablespoon nutty spiced dukkah

 Instructions

 - Combine the sauce ingredients.
-Start by heating your oven to 400F/200C fan and preparing an oven-proof dish, or skillet.
-Add the canned tomatoes, garlic, olives, sundried tomatoes, salt, 1 tablespoon of olive oil and a good grind of black pepper to the dish.
+Start by heating your oven to 400°F (200°C fan) and preparing an oven-proof dish or skillet.
+Add the canned tomatoes, garlic, olives, sundried tomatoes, salt, 1 tablespoon of olive oil, and a good grind of black pepper to the dish.
 Give the sauce a mix to combine.

 - Mix the meatballs.
-Add the ground beef, crushed garlic cloves, grated or diced onion, chopped mint, ground cinnamon, cumin, nutmeg, paprika, salt, panko breadcrumbs, egg and feta to a large mixing bowl.
+Add the ground beef, crushed garlic cloves, grated or diced onion, chopped mint, ground cinnamon, cumin, nutmeg, paprika, salt, panko breadcrumbs, egg, and feta to a large mixing bowl.
 Mix to evenly disperse the ingredients through the ground beef.
 The easiest way to do this is to go in with your (clean) hands and kind of squeeze the mixture together.
-But you can use a spatula or spoon too.
+But you can use a spatula or a spoon too.

-- Shape the meatballs and bake.
+- Roll the meatballs and bake.
 Scoop a heaped tablespoon of the meatball mixture into your hands, and roll it into a ball.
 Place directly into the tomato sauce in the dish, then repeat with the rest of the meatballs.
 You should get (roughly) 18 meatballs from the mixture.
 Try to keep the meatballs on one layer if possible so that they cook evenly, and get a lovely crispy crust going at the end.
 Drizzle over another tablespoon of olive oil, then pop into the oven for 20 minutes, until the sauce is bubbling and the meatballs are brown.

 - Garnish and serve.
-Scatter over the lemon zest, mint leaves, parsley leaves and the dukkah, then serve.
+Scatter over the lemon zest, mint leaves, parsley leaves, and the dukkah, then serve.

 Notes

-INGREDIENT NOTES: You can play around with the ingredients in this one – I love adding a can of chickpeas (garbanzos), butter beans or white beans to the sauce for a protein hit and to bulk it out.
-You can skip the olives if you don’t like them, or switch out the feta for halloumi, mozzarella or cheddar.
+INGREDIENT NOTES: You can play around with the ingredients in this one – I love adding a can of chickpeas (garbanzos), butter beans, or white beans to the sauce for a protein hit and to bulk it out.
+You can skip the olives if you don’t like them, or switch out the feta for halloumi, mozzarella, or cheddar.

-STORAGE SUGGESTIONS: This is a great dish for meal prep.
+STORAGE: This is a great dish for meal prep.
 It’ll last for 5 days in an airtight container in the fridge, and as mentioned above, you can use it in lots of different ways throughout the week.
 It also scales easily.

 PREP AHEAD: If you want to get ahead, assemble the bake in the dish up to a day in advance and store it in the fridge, covered in foil.
-Then just pop into the oven to bake when you’re ready.
+Then just pop it into the oven to bake when you’re ready.

 - Prep Time: 10